History of the Italy national football team: Third World Cup title generation (1978–1986)

-1988–1994: World Cup runners-up
+Vicini years and World Cup runners-up with Sacchi (1986–1994)

 In 1986, Azeglio Vicini was appointed as new head coach, replacing Bearzot.
-New coach conceded a chance to young players, such as Ciro Ferrara and Gianluca Vialli: Sampdoria striker scored goals that gave Italy 1988 European Championship pass.
-He was also shown like Altobelli's possibly successor, having his same goal attitude.
-Both forwards stroke the target in Germany, where Soviet Union defeated azzurri in semi-finals.
+He granted a central role to players such as Walter Zenga and Gianluca Vialli, and conceded a chance to young players coming from the U21 team; Vialli scored goals that gave Italy a 1988 European Championship pass, and he was shown like Altobelli's successor, having his same goal attitude.
+Both forwards stroke the target in Germany, where the Soviet Union defeated the Azzurri in the semi-finals.